 Part 435 of the Natural Resources and Environmental Protection Act (NREPA), which regulates hunting and fishing licensing, specifies that thirty-five cents from each license and stamp fee must be credited to the Wildlife Resource Protection Fund, and expended only for certain purposes, such as the hiring of conservation officers.
-House Bill 5366 would amend the act to add to the list of permitted expenditures from the fund, and to allow expenditures for identifying and reporting persons who interfere with legal hunting or fishing activities.
+House Bill 5366 would extend the list of permitted expenditures from the fund.

 Wildlife Resource Protection Fund.
-The bill would require expenditures of at least \$20,000 from the fund each fiscal year for the following:
+The bill would require expenditures from the fund each fiscal year for the following:

 - For rewards for information leading to the arrest and prosecution of those who violate the act's prohibition against interfering with the lawful taking of animals or aquatic species.
-Further, if such acts of interference resulted in the death of a person lawfully hunting or fishing, the reward would be \$5,000. - For a promotional and educational campaign to inform the general public about the rewards proposed under the bill to protect hunters and anglers from harassment; or on how to identify and report persons violating the act's prohibitions against obstructing or interfering in the lawful taking of animals or aquatic species.
+Further, if such acts of interference resulted in the death of a person lawfully hunting or fishing, the reward would be \$5,000.
+However, the person who was the subject of the harassment would not be eligible to receive this reward. - For a promotional and educational campaign to inform the general public about the rewards proposed under the bill to protect hunters and anglers from harassment; or on how to identify and report persons violating the act's prohibitions against obstructing or interfering in the lawful taking of animals or aquatic species.